-The financial liabilities of the Group are those measured at amortized cost and are initially measured at fair value less directly attributable transaction costs and subsequently remeasured using the effective interest method.
+The financial liabilities of the Group are classified into to those measured at amortized cost and those measured at fair value through profit or loss at initial recognition.
+All financial liabilities are initially measured at fair value, while those measured at amortized cost are measured at the amount less directly attributable transaction costs.